 Convair came up with a proposal, which won the competition on 19 January 1951 The contract specified two prototypes of a single-seat delta-wing fighter, to be designated the "XF2Y-1 Sea Dart", that took off and landed on water using two retractable hydro-skis.
 The engines were mounted on the back of the aircraft, with the intakes well up above the wings to prevent water ingestion during takeoff and landing.
 Incidentally, the Skate program was not discontinued immediately, with Convair continuing studies on variations for a time, building a 1/7th-scale model for hydrodynamic tests.

-The Sea Dart had a vee-shaped hull, and its internal spaces were organized as multiple watertight compartments to keep it afloat if battle damaged.
+The Sea Dart had a vee-shaped hull, the aircraft's internal spaces being organized as multiple watertight compartments to keep it afloat if battle damaged.
 It had twin dive brakes on the lower rear fuselage that could be also be used as water brakes or rudders.
 Flight controls were hydraulic.
 The Sea Dart could not take off or land on a runway, but each of the hydro-skis had a small wheel at the end, and a third small wheel was mounted near the rear of the aircraft to allow it taxi onto or off of a seaplane ramp.
 The cockpit canopy pivoted up as a single unit, and featured a somewhat antique-looking windscreen with twin oval glass panels in a metal frame.
 Apparently the pilot field of view was not very good.